evert/evert.github.com/_posts/http/2018-07-24-203-non-authorative-information.md

 use this status-code.

 The RFC also [suggest][1] to use the [`Warning` header][2] for this instead.
-The warning header can be set to the code `214 Transformation applied`, which can be set without having to modify the original status code.
+The warning header can be set to the code `214 Transformation applied`.
+The benefit of a warning code over a status-code is that it can be set without obscuring what the original status code was.

-I would not recommend using `203`, and I'm not aware of any software that does.
+I would not recommend never using `203`, and I'm not aware of any software that does.
+A `Warning` header is better.

 Example using `203 Non-Authorititative Information`: